AgilionApps/ember-deploy-navis/README.md

 # ember-deploy-navis

-## Deploy Ember applications to Navis.io
+## Deploy Ember applications to Navis.io using ember-cli-deploy

 ### Setup